looker-open-source/sdk-codegen/examples/python/hackathon_app/README.md

 ## Bulk import script

 The `bulk_import.py` script reads a CSV file that has "first_name", "last_name", and "email" column headers and adds users to the hack instance.
 It can be re-run safely w/out duplicating users (primary key is "email").
-It will send the user an account setup email.
+It will send newly registered users an account setup email.

 ```
 ❯ pipenv run python bulk_import.py --help